 The workshop is open to faculty, staff, and students from any triangle or regional university.
 It is intended for early-stage University technologies for which the application is unclear.
-Please submit information about the technology when registering to John Sheridan (firstname.lastname@example.org).
+Please submit information about the technology when registering to John Sheridan (email@example.com).
 This information will help us customize content and help select appropriate coaches.
 However, please do not submit proprietary information.
-If you have any questions about what constitutes proprietary information please let us know and we will work with you and your home institution to prepare a confidentiality agreement.
+If you have any questions about what constitutes proprietary information please contact us.
 If you are not submitting information on a technology you may still attend the workshop.
-However, instead of meeting with a coach you attend the pitch presentations.
+However, we will not be able to connect you with a mentor.

 Throughout the course of the workshop, we will inform you on the basics of taking a technology outside the university setting, help evaluate commercial potential, identify special considerations relating to faculty entrepreneurs, review the practical steps towards starting a company, discuss the types of communication involved in venture creation and with the help of experienced coaches, develop an action plan moving forward.
 Learn more